dsellers1/home-assistant/concepts.md

 > [!NOTE]
 > While conditional operators are useful, they won't be used in the remainder of the guide for readability purposes.

+## Single-line/Multiline Code and Using Quotation Marks

+When a single line of code is used, it must begin and end with a single quotation mark `'`.
+When using quotation marks within the code, using double quotation marks `"` or two consecutive single quotation marks `''` is required.

+When code consists of multiple lines, single quotation marks are not needed at the beginning and end.
+Single or double quotation marks can be used within the code; two consecutive quotation marks are not needed.
+Using multiline code requires a *block style indicator* to indicate how new lines should behave.
+Using a pipe symbol `|` keeps the new lines as the literal style.
+The folded style uses a right-angle bracket `>` and new lines are replaced with spaces.
+A *chomping indicator* can also be used to control what happens with newlines at the end a a string.
+The default puts a single newline at the end of a string.
+Using `-` removes all newlines; `+` keeps them.

+> [!CAUTION]
+> Sometimes HA has a habit of not following the block style or chomping indicators.

+> [!TIP]
+> For more information, see [YAML Multiline](https://yaml-multiline.info/).

 ## TODO
 - [x] Getting a state
 - [x] Getting an attribute